-10 things your pets will love from Ikea’s Lurvig collection
+10 things your dog will love from Ikea’s new pet collection

 2. Cat/Dog bed

 Who but Ikea would think of a pullout couch for pets?
 It's so efficient, and the slipcover (yes, it has one!) is machine washable.
-It's not big enough for a large dog, who would rather sit on your couch, but small dogs might be very comfortable on their own little sofa.
+It's not big enough for a large dog, who would rather sit on your couch, but small dogs might be very comfortable chilling on their own little sofa.

 3. Cat scratching mat